dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 occurs if there exist `j1` and `j2` in `1 .. k` and a member name `m` such that `m` does not have a combined member signature for `R1 ..
 Rk`.
 Otherwise the member signature of `m` is that combined member signature.
+In this situation we say that this is the member signature of `m` in `R1 ..
+Rk`.

 Invocations of members declared by _DV_ or declared by an inline superinterface of _DV_ and not declared by any of `Rj`, `j` in `1..k` are